giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 In particular this means:

-- Nodes will be drained, then stopped, then recreated.
+- Nodes are drained and recreated at the same time.
 - As a consequence of draining, Pods running on a node will be rescheduled to other nodes.
 - Once the master node is taken down and recreated, the Kubernetes API will be unavailable for a short time.